-In the same context, they need to have a grasp of the organizations internal strengths and weaknesses and how these could have an impact to deliver products or services.
+In the same context, they need to have a grasp of the organization's internal strengths and weaknesses and how these could have an impact on delivery and conformity of products or services.
 This will strengthen the concept of business process management.
 In addition, top management need to demonstrate an understanding of the key risks associated with each process and the approach taken to manage, reduce or transfer the risk.